 Describe the difference between GET and POST methods defined by HTTP protocol.

+Both GET and POST method is used to transfer data from client to server in HTTP protocol but Main difference between POST and GET method is that GET carries request parameter appended in URL string while POST carries request parameter in message body which makes it more secure way of transferring data from client to server in http protocol.

 Write CSS specification for setting the styling of link (a) with assigned class "button".
 The link have to have rectangular shape, gray background and black font color.
 During the time when mouse cursor will be over the link, the font color will be white and background of the button will be black.
 The text will not be underlined in any time.

+a.button{

+width: 200px;

+height: 100px;

+border: 1px solid #gray;

+background: gray;

+font-size: 20px;

+margin: 10px;

+}

+a.button:hover{

+background:black

+color: #white;

+}

 Write JavaScript code (or HTML code, pure JavaScript or JQuery can be used) that will offer following feature.
 The DIV element with assigned id "counter" contains the number.
 This number will be increased all time when cursor will be over this DIV.
 The increasing of the number i+1 will performed only 1 time per second.
 If the mouse cursor will be in hover state for 8 seconds, the number should increased from 1 to 9.